 And we don’t just throw your teeth down the drain, either.

-If you are looking for wisdom tooth extraction in Columbus, Ohio, please call (614) 848-5001 for an appointment at the Center for Family & Cosmetic Dentistry.
+If you are looking for wisdom tooth extraction, please call (614) 848-5001 for an appointment with a Columbus, Ohio dentist today.